Price at Time Of Review: £3.99

 Review: Made by 20th Century Fox, The Martian VR Experience is based on the Ridley Scott sci-fi film ‘The Martian’ starring Matt Damon.
 This VR experience puts you in the shoes of his character astronaut Mark Watney as he is left behind on Mars after a series of tragic events.
 It is then up to you to survive until a rescue can be made.
 The good news is you don’t really have to have seen the film as most the storyline is in this experience anyway.

-Verdict: While graphically and gameplay wise there really isn’t anything much to pick on, but when it comes to value for money this gives the same return on your money as a Hollywood flop.
-You don’t feel left short as much as you do mugged!
+While graphically and gameplay-wise there really isn’t anything much to pick on, but when it comes to value for money this gives the same return on your money as a Hollywood flop.
+You don’t feel left short as much as you feel mugged!
 There simply isn’t enough…in fact not even close to the amount of content you would expect for this price tag.
 In fact, the whole film will cost you about the same and give you even longer watch time!
-Having said that what there is looks amazing and really does put you in the shoes of the films character.
-I supppose if money is not object, this is worth playing.
+Having said that what there is looks amazing and really does put you in the shoes of the film’s character.
+I suppose if money is no object, this is worth playing.
 But for us poor people, stay well clear, or just buy the movie and get better value for money.